Credit by Demonstrated Mastery

 The CDM Implementation Guide was developed to support districts and charter schools in implementing the CDM policy efficiently and effectively.
 The guide contains suggestions for developing teams at the school and/or district level to support the CDM process and looks at short and long-term considerations for implementation.

-The CDM Procedural Guide from Accountability Services is updated each year to support testing and accountability directors in ensuring appropriate steps are taken to follow the CDM policy.
-The guide includes procedures for setting up test administration sessions for state-administered assessments within the outlined testing windows and procedures to ensure students receive appropriate credit upon successful completion of the CDM process.
+The CDM Procedural Guide from the Office of Accountability and Testing is updated each year to support testing and accountability directors in ensuring appropriate steps are taken to follow the CDM policy.
+The guide includes procedures for setting up test administration sessions for state-administered assessments (including EOC and CTE assessments) within the outlined testing windows and procedures to ensure students receive appropriate credit upon successful completion of the CDM process.
+In addition, this guide includes the most current information about the use of external proficiency-based assessments in World Language CDM opportunities.